NBISweden/teaching_literature_club/docs/events/20250818/README.md

 - Q: What grade on a scale from 1 (worst) to 10 (best) would you give this paper?

-7.
+My grade would be a 7.

 - Q: How would you praise the paper?

     - I learned the term 'surface level information processing'
     - The paper made me do a literature search, as some of its references are too old
     - I learned about Edpuzzle, which seems a fine website for me to try this out
     - I now believe that cognitive prompts do improve grades for disorganized students by 9%, where these grades decrease for organized students by 17%

 - Q: How would you criticise the paper?

     - No mention of accessing the data at all.
     Also
     [the homepage of the first author](https://kwc.edu/academics/academic-programs/majors/psychology/meet-the-faculty/dr-derek-mcclellan/)
     offers no help
     - Demographics of students, such as the distribution of dis-/organizedness, is missing
     - Old (2012 and 2015) literature references for
     'Research supports the use of video lecture as an effec- tive method of instruction'; with ease I could found reviews in 2019, 2020, 2021 and 2022.
 The newest paper cited (in this 2023 paper) is from 2021.
     - The conclusion is not completely true: cognitive prompts do improve grades for disorganized students.
     However, cognitive prompts do decrease grades for organized students.
     This seems to be tucked away
     - It does not mention other ways to increase grades

 - Q: How would you summarize the paper in one line?

 Cognitive prompts do improve grades for disorganized students by 9%, where these grades decrease for organized students by 17%.

 - Q: Should we add cognitive prompts in our video material?

 We could argue that we should aim for the weaker students.
 Cognitive prompts do improve the grades for these disorganized